 How often does sexual assault occur?

-Every 2 minutes, someone in the U.S. is sexually assaulted.
+Every 2 minutes, another American is sexually assaulted.

-But, thanks to the decline, the actual number of victims was about 4.2 million.
-In other words, if not for the historic gains we've made in the last decade, an additional 2,546,420 Americans would have become victims of sexual violence.
+Thanks to the decline, the actual number of victims was about 4.2 million.
+In other words, if not for the progress we've made in the last 20 years, an additional 5.5 million Americans would have become victims of sexual violence.

 While we should be happy that we’re making progress, we are still a very long way from solving this problem.
 Every two minutes, another American is sexually assaulted.

 Sign up to help RAINN fight sexual violence.